Galatians 3:19-20 - Compare All Versions

 What is the point, then, of the law, the attached addendum?
 It was a thoughtful addition to the original covenant promises made to Abraham.
 The purpose of the law was to keep a sinful people in the way of salvation until Christ (the descendant) came, inheriting the promises and distributing them to us.
 Obviously this law was not a firsthand encounter with God.
 It was arranged by angelic messengers through a middleman, Moses.
 But if there is a middleman as there was at Sinai, then the people are not dealing directly with God, are they?
 But the original promise is the direct blessing of God, received by faith.

 Why the Law then?
-It was added because of transgressions, having been ordained through angels by the agency of a mediator, until the seed would come to whom the promise had been made.
-Now a mediator is not for one party only; whereas God is only one.
+It was added on account of the violations, having been ordered through angels at the hand of a mediator, until the Seed would come to whom the promise had been made.
+Now a mediator is not for one party only; but God is only one.

 Why, then, the Law [what was its purpose]?
 It was added [after the promise to Abraham, to reveal to people their guilt] because of transgressions [that is, to make people conscious of the sinfulness of sin], and [the Law] was ordained through angels and delivered to Israel by the hand of a mediator [Moses, the mediator between God and Israel, to be in effect] until the Seed would come to whom the promise had been made.
 Now the mediator or go-between [in a transaction] is not [needed] for just one party; whereas God is only one [and was the only One giving the promise to Abraham, but the Law was a contract between two, God and Israel; its validity depended on both].